-2.5.11 Employee's end of service benefits
+2.5.12 Employees' end of service benefits

-Provision for end of service indemnity for non-Omani employees has been made in accordance with the terms of the Oman Labour Law 2003 and its amendments and is based on current remuneration rates and cumulative years of service at the statement of financial position date.
-Employee's entitlements to annual leave and leave passage are recognized when they accrue to the employees up to the reporting date.
-These accruals are included in other liabilities.
+Provision for end of service indemnity for non-Omani employees is made in accordance with the terms of the Oman Labour Law 2003 and its amendments and is based on current remuneration rates and cumulative years of service at the reporting date.
+Employees' entitlements to annual leave and leave passage are recognized when they accrue to the employees up to the reporting date.
+These accruals are included other liabilities.